srcspider/nightdragon/README.md

 (`make:class`).

- * When creating modules via overlord, you can pass the `--sandbox-template` flag to create a module for writing shortcircuits, for the purpose of debugging.
+ * When creating modules via overlord, you can pass the `--sandbox-template` flag to create a module for writing "shortcircuits", for the purpose of debugging complex operations in your code.
+Once activated the `/sandbox/` route will point to your shortcircuted snippet.

  * The `--mockup-template` is another `make:module` flag that creates a mockup module which makes life easier for designers.
-The mockup module gives admin rights to guest users and creates a path /mockup/ where designers can view theme targets, create dummy content and and view pages with different access levels.
+The mockup module gives admin rights to guest users and creates a path `/mockup/` where designers can view theme targets, create dummy content and view pages with different access levels.

  * When creating classes you can specify is tests should be auto-generated via